 What Does the Amazon Search Algorithm Assess?

 Here is where things become a little cloudy and why it is in Amazon’s best interest to not reveal the complete recipe (hence the NDA’s).
-But chances are good that the Amazon search algorithm is monitoring and making determinations that are important to your sales success, based on these factors (in alphabetical order):
+But chances are good that the Amazon search algorithm is monitoring and making determinations that are important to your sales success, based on these four direct factors:

-- Inventory – don’t run out of stock.
+- Product Availability – The key to this factor: don’t run out of stock.
 If FBA, keep Amazon stocked with your merchandise.
 Amazon does not like to lose out on sales.
 If you “stock out”, you disappoint the customer, and you disappoint Amazon.
 Appease the Amazon search algorithm.
 Monitor inventory regularly and try to continually strike the balance of having just enough on hand at Amazon at all times.

-- Photography - this is one case where image really IS everything.
-Clear, bright, high resolution images of your products accommodate Amazon’s “hover to zoom” feature and help your conversion rate.
+- Images – In a marketplace where shoppers cannot physically interact with your product, image really IS everything.
+Clear, bright, high-resolution images of your products accommodate Amazon’s “hover to zoom” feature and help your conversion rate.
 Include as many as allowable to show all angles, scale and use.
 This appeases the Amazon search algorithm and will boost rankings.

 Certainly, this is a lot to contemplate, and the above list may represent only a few of the algorithmic factors determining your listing’s ranking.
 But keep in mind that, while impressive, the Amazon search algorithm can never be all-knowing.
 Retail shopping is a human activity and a well crafted listing can be effective in ways not measurable by algorithms.